Tottenham Court Road station

-Tottenham Court Road is an interchange station in the St Giles area of the West End of London for London Underground and Elizabeth line services.
+Tottenham Court Road is an interchange station in the St Giles and Soho areas of the West End of London for London Underground and Elizabeth line services.

 The London Underground station is served by the Central and Northern lines.
 On the Central line, the station is between Oxford Circus and Holborn stations.
 On the Charing Cross branch of the Northern line, it is between Goodge Street and Leicester Square stations.
 The Elizabeth line station is between Bond Street and Farringdon stations.